jojorules47/eeng350-mini-project/pi/README.md

 The python file in this folder was a test file and a proof of concept that was the working file for edits, and was eventually fitted into the `final.py` file.

+## I2C folder:

+`motorComms`: This file includes the baseline functions and libraries used for establishing I2C communication with the Arduino using the Raspberry Pi.

+The libraries used include `smbus`, `time`, `board`, and `adafruit_character_lcd`, which allow us to communicate with the Arduino and LCD using I2C communication.
+These libraries, as well as modified versions of the send and receive data functions, were merged into the `final.py` file.